 Researchers found that the Bugis seafarers experienced dynamics in the process of reviving the world's cultural heritage traditions.
 Ship carvers, for instance, have difficulty obtaining local materials for making Pinisi boats.
 The ship merchants complained that the raw materials for making Pinisi ships, such as ulin wood, ironwood, and bitti wood are getting scarcer.
-This condition has occurred in the last 20 years in the Port of Bontobahari, which mostly accesses ironwood in the Morowali area of Central Sulawesi for manufacturing motorized sailing boats or Pinisi boats.
+In the last 20 years, this condition has occurred in the Port of Bontobahari, which primarily accesses ironwood in the Morowali area of Central Sulawesi for manufacturing motorised sailing boats or Pinisi boats.
 To overcome this condition, ship owners are working on shipbuilding in other islands, such as in North Buton, Southeast Sulawesi and Morowali, Central Sulawesi because they are close to the raw materials, especially ironwood.
 However, interview with Martiman as he explained that:

 …" As a Pinisi shipbuilding artist who has been around for decades, I am aware of the increasing scarcity of basic shipbuilding materials, especially ironwood.
 So far, there has been no regional cooperation to promote the replanting of this type of wood."